MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 Usage with Geoscience ANALYST Pro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A ui.json file contains the parameters that reference a Python script to run.
-Ensure the Python path is set up correctly in Geoscience ANALYST preferences.
-Optionally include a conda environment to use in the preferences and in the ui.json script parameter **conda_environment**.
+Geoscience ANALYST must be configured prior to running the application by setting the path to Python scripts or to a Conda environment as defined by the **conda_environment** parameter.

 .. figure:: ./images/ANALYST_preferences.png